jean-pierreBoth/anndists/README.md

 * It is nevertheless possible to experiment with std::simd.
 Compiling with the feature stdsimd (**cargo build --release --features "stdsimd"**), activates the  portable_simd feature on rust nightly. **This requires nightly compiler**.
-  Only the Hamming distance with the u32x16 and u64x8 types and DistL1,DistL2 and DistDot on f32*16 are provided.
+  Only the Hamming distance with the u32x16 and u64x8 types and DistL1,DistL2 and DistDot on f32*16 are provided for now.